 Each self-insured employer is required to provide a security deposit that is acceptable to the director as detailed in Bulletin 147.
 Under the conditions and requirements of this rule, the director may accept:

 - (a) An irrevocable standby letter of credit (ISLOC); or - (b) A surety bond.

 (3) Irrevocable standby letters of credit.

-An ISLOC may be approved by the director as all or part of the security deposit.
-The director may approve the ISLOC under the following conditions:
+An ISLOC may be accepted by the director as all or part of the security deposit.